odaceo/lab-hello-world-spring-boot/README.md

 As craftsmen we love crafting softwares on a clean workbench.

 We believe that a clean workbench helps us focus on what really matters:

-> handcrafting every design and code with great care.
+_handcrafting every design and code with great care_.

 [Vagrant](https://www.vagrantup.com/) helps us create such a workbench and install the prerequisites, and nothing more.